themishmash/one-good-street-backend/README.md

 There are currently some known issues which are being addressed:
 When editing an item, the image does not persist.
-When deleting an item from the library, the image does not get removed from cloudinary.
+When deleting an item from the library, the image does not get removed from Cloudinary.

 ## R1 At a minimum use the following technologies: Mongo / Mongoose Express React.js Node.js
 For our web app we implemented the following technologies: